A Lightweight dynamic filter for keyword spotting: Introduction

 \section{Introduction}

-For smart devices on standby for human user's command, Keyword Spotting (KWS) is an essential capability.
-As these devices listen continuously to audio stream in the environment, its KWS process should cost minimally to conserve battery power.
-For this reason, model parameters and subsequent computational cost are important elements in evaluating KWS system.
-Conventional KWS has been based on Hidden Markov Models (HMMs) by using a vocabulary speech recognizer and a background model\cite{benayed2003confidence,ketabdar2006posterior}.
-With the advent of deep learning framework, Multi-Layer Perceptron (MLP) and Convolutional Neural Network (CNN) have been shown to outperform the conventional methods \cite{chen2014small,sainath2015convolutional}.
-Additionally, Convolutional Recurrent Neural Networks (CRNN) based models have been applied to combine the strengths of CNN and Recurrent Neural Network (RNN) \cite{arik2017convolutional}.
+Recently, deep learning based speech applications have been applied in real world applications \cite{8933025,9466122,kim2021specmix,kim2021multi}.
+For smart devices on standby for human user's commands, Keyword Spotting (KWS) is an essential capability.
+In addition, KWS system can be leveraged for Over-The-Top (OTT) media service or smart TV to enhance accessibility between user and computer.
+As these systems listen continuously to the audio stream in the environment, their KWS process should cost minimally to conserve battery power.
+For this reason, model parameters and subsequent computational cost are important elements in evaluating the KWS system.
+This Conventional KWS has been based on Hidden Markov Models (HMMs) by using a large vocabulary speech recognizer and a background model \cite{benayed2003confidence,ketabdar2006posterior}.
+With the advent of deep learning framework, Multi-Layer Perceptron (MLP) and Convolutional Neural Network (CNN) have been shown to outperform the conventional methods \cite{chen2014small,sainath2015convolutional,arik2017convolutional}.
 As CNN requires high computations in general to extract spectral and temporal features, some proposed models focused to reduce computational cost.
 Depthwise Separable Convolution (DSConv) extracts channel-wise features separately and later combines channel information by using 1D convolution \cite{zhang2017hello}.
-As an alternative to low computational model, temporal convolution based networks \cite{choi2019temporal,li2020small} have been proposed to extract spectral features by performing convolution on temporal axis.
-Neural Architecture Search (NAS) methods\cite{mo2020neural,zhang2021autokws} have been also proposed to find the best network structure with reduced computational requirement for KWS model.
-Although these networks would reduce memory footprints and computational operations, their performance have been shown to be limited, particularly with unknown speakers or unseen noise.
-An alternative to improve performance is by integrating a filter on the front end of the process \cite{jia2016dynamic,kim2020dual}.
-In the conventional dynamic convolutional filter process, dynamic weights are generated by each input patch.
-Thus, computations need to be performed for all the input pixels.
-The added process of filtering results additional computational cost, thus, it defeats the intent of minimizing computations.
-For balancing the requirement of high performance and minimal computation, we propose a lightweight dynamic convolution for the front end filtering.
-In our proposed network, two branches of dynamic filters are implemented at the front end of the network.
-A pixel-level dynamic filter performs pixel attention for Time-Frequency features while an instance-level dynamic filter produces a global representative weight vector from temporal pooling of the acoustic features.
-These two weights are applied in a convolution process in computationally efficient manner to deliver dynamic filtering robust and adaptive to unknown audio input.
-The experimental results show that the proposed lightweight dynamic filter improves KWS performance with robustness over unseen noise.
-We further show that our model performance remains robust even when small sample training data was applied with low speaker diversity.
+As an alternative to the low computational model, temporal convolution-based networks \cite{choi2019temporal,li2020small} have been proposed to extract spectral features by performing convolution on the temporal axis.
+Neural Architecture Search (NAS) methods \cite{mo2020neural,zhang2021autokws} have been also proposed to find the best network structure with a reduced computational requirement for the KWS model.
+Although these networks would reduce memory footprints and computational operations, their performances have been shown limited, particularly with unknown speakers or unseen noise.